An explanation of Mondrian's oeuvre by Michael Sciam

 Unity of nature and mankind

-Mondrian saw the equivalence of opposites as the attainment of equilibrium and harmony between subject (the vertical which is for the artist a plastic symbol of the spiritual) and object (the horizontal symbol of the natural).
-What is the essence of the environmental question if not the search for better balance between humans, with all their “artificial nature” (concrete, metal, plastic etc.) and nature as such?
-And since human beings are part of the natural universe, this essentially means reconnecting a part of nature (mankind) with the whole.
+Considering now only the outward nature, what is the the environmental question if not the search for a better balance between the “artificial nature” (concrete, metal, plastic etc.) humans generate and Nature as such?
+Since human beings are part of the natural universe, this essentially means trying to reach a balanced relationship with the environment reconnecting a part of Nature (mankind) with the whole of Nature.

 Environmental issue

-There is talk today of the Earth as one unique organism, of complexity, and of biological diversity to be protected.
+There is talk today of the Earth as one unique organism of complexity and of biological diversity to be protected.
 It is not only the scientific community but also religions that seek to act as interpreters of the environmental question.
 As I have already noted, ecology is a concrete example of the attempt to redress the balance between mankind and nature, subject and object, what manifests itself in the two-dimensional space of a canvas through the relationship between vertical and horizontal.

 Body and mind